LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/exercises.rst

 If your teacher added you to a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.

-Otherwise, use the links below to code in your own free account.
+Otherwise, use the links below to code in your own free Replit or Trinket account.

 Part A: Basic Selection
 -----------------------

-If you are NOT assigned to a repl.it classroom or Trinket course, follow one of these links for the Part A starter code:
+If you are NOT assigned to a Trinket course, follow one of these links for the Part A starter code:

 #. `repl.it starter <https://repl.it/@launchcode/Conditional-Exercises-Part-A-1>`__